 Did everyone have to pay 25% more for orange juice in the grocery store?
 Not necessarily.
 Florida isn't the only place that grows oranges.
 Brazil grows even more of them.
-And while Florida had a bad growing season, Brazil got a lot of rain and had a terrific growing season.
+Brazil got a lot of rain and had a terrific growing season.
 Because of this, overall orange supply wasn't hurt.
-If it had been, and prices had gone way up, some people would have decided to drink orange juice blends instead.
-Why?
-Because blends are cheaper.